Skip to Content

 Register Now for the Next Bürger-Uni

-It is always possible to register approx. 4 weeks prior to the event via the Heilbronner Stimme.
+It is always possible to register approx. four weeks prior to the event via the Heilbronner Stimme.
 The daily newspaper will provide a corresponding notice.

 Register here